Edmonton Scottish: History

 The Angels Scottish women's team has won nine Jubilee Trophies as women's national amateur champions, including the inaugural title in 1982, which was the first of five consecutive national titles.

 In 2021, the club announced their intention to launch semi-professional men's and women's teams with the goal of participated in a new interprovincial league in 2022.
-In 2023 they became part of the new League1 Alberta, competing under the name Edmonton Scottish United SC.
+In 2023, they became part of the new League1 Alberta, competing under the name Edmonton Scottish United SC.
+They won the men's league title in 2024, earning qualification to the 2025 Canadian Championship.
+In March 2026, they announced that they would pause operation of the team and not participate in the 2026 season.

 Facilities

 Edmonton Scottish are primary tenants of the Edmonton Soccer Dome, pictured here in November 2021.

 Grant MacEwan Park

 As part of a 1967 Centennial project, the Edmonton Scottish Society acquired a 20-acre parcel of ancestral land in the Ellerslie neighbourhood of Edmonton — an area that had been previously settled by Scots, dating back to as early as 1895.
 Constructing six soccer fields and a fully fixtured soccer pavilion for its senior teams on the land, the society would officially open the park in 1970 and name it after Lieutenant Governor Grant MacEwan.

 In 2018, the grounds were named in the United 2026 FIFA World Cup bid as a potential team base camp.
 In 2019, plans to build a new, 2200 m2 banquet hall and clubhouse (including twelve changing rooms, a bar, and a restaurant) were announced, with further plans to build a microstadium revealed in 2021.